 Non-Surgical Periodontal Therapy

-Scaling and Root Planning is the traditional non-surgical way of treating periodontal disease.
+Scaling and Root Planing is the traditional non-surgical way of treating periodontal disease.
 This process, sometimes called a deep cleaning, is used to remove bacteria, toxins, and tarter build up that are contributing to the periodontal infection.
 For more severe infections, localized delivery of antibiotics and or systemic antibiotics may be needed to help restore periodontal health.

 PerioProtect is a revolutionary method used to treat periodontal disease.
 PerioProtect uses an FDA-cleared medical device to deliver dentist-prescribed medications directly to the source of the infection.
 It is comfortable, painless and easy, with years of reliable and proven clinical results.
 Only your dentist can diagnose gum disease and determine if PerioProtect is for you.